Credit – Cyrille Mulard, Te Honu Dive Centre.

 3 x £58 each = about £174 per year (varies with dive frequency & duration)

-Between £10 and £15 to change both batteries - the main and backup power supplies.
+For pre-Oct 2014 units with disposable batteries: cost = between £10 and £15 to change both batteries - the main and backup power supplies.

 (battery-life varies with how often you use the backlight and it's intensity setting - but on average each battery lasts about 15 hours, therefore total power time = about 30 hours)

 Chemgene disinfectant = about £25 for 100 litres (dilute) (use varies = approx 40 dives)

 What about training?

 Unit-specific rebreather training is compulsory before you buy your Inspiration.
 However, you are allowed to train on your own unit if you arrange this with your Instructor beforehand.
 All major diver training agencies offer unit specific courses for the range of AP Diving Inspiration Rebreathers.
 The AP Inspiration training course typically lasts around 5 days but can vary depending on the course level undertaken...